k2view-academy/K2View-Academy/articles/98_maintenance_and_operational/Installations/dcr_web_studio/version2.1/Installation-podman.md

    - HTTPS: Port 443 - HTTPS listener

 3. Your Data Files
-   - Please note that persistent files created by Fabric Web Studio and the database instance you install will host their data in your installation directory's "persistent-data" folder (e.g., K2view/Studio/persistent-data).
+   Please note that persistent files created by Fabric Web Studio and the database instance you install will store their data in the "persistent-data" folder of your installation directory (e.g., K2view/Studio/persistent-data).
 Your Fabric Space's data is stored in the persistent-data/spacename directory.
 The respective space's directory will contain data if you create multiple spaces.
    - The location of the persistent data directory is configured in the `.env` file and set by default to be in the Fabric Web Studio installation directory.